tomasp1189/personal-README/README.md

 ## Acknowledgments

-- My parents, for breeding.
+- My parents, for their adventurous act of creation.
-- My kids, for turning me into a patience ninja.
+- My kids, for teaching me selflessness, for being mirrors in which I see myself, and for showing me I need to let go of things beyond my control.
-- Stoicism, for making me a stubbornly persistent champ.
+- Stoicism, for helping me understand the value of perseverance and perspective.